Need to get started with bee keeping but aren’t sure where to begin? Here are some basic bee keeping tips for newbies.

 If you have trouble lifting 40-80 pounds (the varying weight of bees and honey in a box), you may also want to consider top bar hives.
 We have yet to try these but we plan to make the switch soon.
 There are several options when it comes to deciding what kind of hive body to use.

 Talking with bees has a review of every kind of hive you’ll come across as well as a review of the top bar hives.
-Both articles are worth a read – fyi, they’re easy to read, too, without any elevated, snooty bee speak.
+Both articles are worth a read, easy to understand, and don’t have any elevated, snooty bee speak.

-, to keep the queen bee out of specific parts of the hive
+- Queen excluder, to keep the queen bee out of specific parts of the hive.

 The bee keeper needs equipment, too!
 Some items you will want to have on hand are: